jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * I do not see this taking up more than 20-50 hours a month per validator.

-* If we go ahead with the selfhosting solution we will have to take into account development or infrastructure costs.
+* If we go ahead with the selfhosting solution we will first have to start out with email and once we are more familiar with the process we can open a seperate proposal to get funds to start working/designing on a self hosted solution.

 * If we choose an external management platform they might also have some charges.
 (Many waive this fee for opensource projects)